Mr. Freeze: Yes. It would move me to tears...if I still had tears to shed.

 - Villain Has a Point: Ferris' actions clearly become criminal when he assaults Victor despite Fries having already backed down, and his command to pull the plug on Nora is nothing short of heartless, but his complaint is valid.
 Victor was using equipment that didn't belong to him, and essentially stealing money not just from Boyle, but from the whole company.
 The project was completely unauthorized, and that's not even going into the legal ethics of using a human subject in a secret experiment.
 Again though, Victors reasons for doing all this make you hardly want to blame him.
 Boyle, on the other hand, not so much.
 Besides which, the ethics of killing someone due to save a large company and an already-wealthy man money are utterly deplorable.

 - Villain with Good Publicity: Ferris Boyle, again; a Bad Boss who's nevertheless receiving a humanitarian award.

 - We Care: Goth Corp's Slogan is "The People Company".

 - What Measure Is a Mook?: For Mr. Freeze, none, but for Batman, plenty.
-He rescues a mook that got caught in ice, and thaws him out to the best of his ability.
+He rescues a mook that got caught in ice, whom Freeze forcibly demanded they abandon after his group's raid on Goth Corp to steal parts for his giant freezing gun, and thaws him out to the best of his ability.

-- Working Through the Cold: Batman comes down with a cold after being exposed to Mr. Freeze's ice ray.
-Still he has to go out and stop the villain.
-Alfred makes him take a thermos of chicken soup with him—which ultimately saves the day, as Batman defeats Freeze by using the thermos to smash his containment suit's helmet.
+- Working Through the Cold: Batman comes down with a cold after being exposed to Mr. Freeze's ice ray, but still has to go out and stop the villain.
+Alfred makes him take a thermos of chicken soup with him — which ultimately saves the day, as Batman defeats Freeze by using the thermos to smash his containment suit's helmet.